naevatec/openvidu-fiware-integration/fiware-integration/README.md

 ## Build

-To build the project you must call the build.sh
+To build the project you must execute the `mvn clean install` command to compile the project.
+This command executes the build-pre.sh and build-pro.sh to prepare the project to deploy and then restore it again.
-This script comments the XXX line in application.properties to configure it to deploy, then it executes the command `mvn clean install` and then it restores the line.
+This scripts move the generated .jar to the docker/ folder.

-> **NOTE**: if the script is interrupted, uncomment the line in application.properties manually.
+> **NOTE**: if the script is interrupted, uncomment the `spring.resources.static-locations` line in application.properties manually.